Mahmoud-Emad/Switchkeys/clients/py/README.md

 ## Examples

-The SwitchKey Python Client comes with several examples to demonstrate its usage for various functionalities, such as authentication, managing organizations, projects, users, etc. You can find these examples in the `examples` directory of the repository.
+The SwitchKeys Python Client comes with several examples to demonstrate its usage for various functionalities, such as authentication, managing organizations, projects, users, etc. You can find these examples in the `examples` directory of the repository.

 To run the examples, navigate to the `examples` directory and execute the Python scripts.
 For example: